 Click to expand the map above.

 The substation is located in the centre of the site for direct connection to the 330kV network owned by TransGrid.
-The Sydney West to Yass 330kV transmission line runs acroos the locality and to the north of the Pomeroy Group of turbines.
-The construction site office is located adjacent the substation and is accessed via Storriers Lane.
+The Sydney West to Yass 330kV transmission line runs across the locality and to the north of the Pomeroy Group of turbines.
+The wind farm site office is located adjacent the substation and is accessed via Storriers Lane.